Agriculture in Indonesia

 Industrial scale export commodities such as palm oil and rubber, are mainly supplied by large plantations, while the small scale farmers focus on horticultural commodities such as rice, corn, soybeans, Mango, fruits and vegetables in order to meet the food consumption of the local and regional population.

-Located in the tropical region, Indonesia enjoys abundant rain and sunshine most of the time, which are important elements for agricultural products to thrive.
-The country possesses vast and abundant arable fertile soils.
-As one of the world's major agricultural nations, the country offers wide diversity of tropical products and important agricultural commodities; which include palm oil, natural rubber, cocoa, coffee, tea, cassava, rice and tropical spices.
+At present, Indonesia is also the world's largest producer of palm oil, cloves, and cinnamon, the 2nd largest producer of nutmeg natural rubber cassava vanilla and coconut oil, the 3rd largest producer of rice and cocoa, the 4th largest producer of coffee. the 5th largest tobacco producer. and the 6th largest producer of tea.

+Large scale export of crops like palm oil, biomass and rubber has lead to a number of environmental conflicts as large scale production both displaces smallholders and causes environmental degradation through deforestation.
+Forestry and energy crops have increased in recent years as global demand for bioenergy, through an increase in pellet fuel and wood chips for export.

 Vast palm oil plantation in Indonesia.
 Currently, Indonesia is the world's largest producer of palm oil.

-At present, Indonesia is also the world's largest producer of palm oil, cloves, and cinnamon, the 2nd largest producer of nutmeg natural rubber cassava vanilla and coconut oil, the 3rd largest producer of rice and cocoa, the 4th largest producer of coffee. the 5th largest tobacco producer. and the 6th largest producer of tea.